Kaggle/kagglehub/README.md

 Note for Windows users: The default directory is `%HOMEPATH%/kaggle.json`.

+#### Option 4: Read credentials from Google Colab secrets

+Store your username and key token as Colab secrets `KAGGLE_USERNAME` and `KAGGLE_KEY`.

+Instructions on adding secrets in both Colab and Colab Enterprise can be found in [this article](https://www.googlecloudcommunity.com/gc/Cloud-Hub/How-do-I-add-secrets-in-Google-Colab-Enterprise/m-p/784866).

 ### Download Model

 The following examples download the `answer-equivalence-bem` variation of this Kaggle model: https://www.kaggle.com/models/google/bert/tensorFlow2/answer-equivalence-bem